christophervigliotti/angular-complete-guide-routing/README.md

 150. Controlling Navigation with canDeactivate

+    edit-server.component.ts

+    can-deactivate.guard.service.ts

+    app-routing.module.ts

+    TODO: stopped at 7:09...start over, grab notes as I rewatch then proceed to second half of this lecture

 151. Passing Static Data to a Route

 152. Resolving Dynamic Data with the resolve Guard